-Recreational use at Lavon Lake continues to evolve, but day use activities 1522 including primarily swimming, picnicking, fishing, and boating, as well as overnight 1523 camping, are the principal activities pursued by most visitors.
-As of the date of this Plan, 1524 the most recent summer where the lake elevation was close to the normal or conservation 1525 1526 pool elevation was 2012.
-Using 2012 data generated by the National Recreation that year.
+Recreational use at Lavon Lake continues to evolve, but day use activities including primarily swimming, picnicking, fishing, and boating, as well as overnight camping, are the principal activities pursued by most visitors.
+As of the date of this Plan, the most recent summer where the lake elevation was close to the normal or conservation pool elevation was 2012.
+Using 2012 data generated by the National Recreation Reservation Service (NRRS), there were 11,346 camping permits issued at Lavon Lake that year.
 For the three campgrounds participating in the NRRS (Clear Lake Park, East Fork Park, and Lavonia Park), the campers making those reservations originated from nearby counties as shown in Table 2.16.
 For Lavonia and East Fork Parks, campers are originating primarily from cities to the south and west including Wylie, Plano, Richardson, McKinney, Garland and Dallas (not in order).
 For Clear Lake Park campers originate primarily from Princeton and McKinney.
 No data is available that would show where day use visitation is coming from but USACE believes it is safe to assume that, like campers, more than 90% of day users at Lavon Lake are originating from the cities listed above.